 But, with the advancement in technology, there’s a range of apps available for both desktop and mobile devices to create your very own glitch art.

-Let’s take a closer look at what glitch art is and how to use it for your next photography project.
+So whether you’re into the cyberpunk aesthetic or just want to play around with a new effect, let’s take a closer look at what glitch art is and how to use it for your next photography project.

 Table of Contents

 So the key question is what is a glitch and how is it used for photography?
 Put simply – a glitch is an error that’s intentionally caused to create an effect.

 Of course, a glitch could be a happy-accident that achieves an unexpected, but much appreciated, change.

 In tech-talk, a glitch is considered a malfunction that usually occurs in things like software, games, images, video and audio.